adriendupuis/exercise-cleaner/README.md

 Usage
 -----

-The Exercise Cleaner is used to prepare exercises (code templates with missing parts that trainees must fill) and their solutions.
+The Exercise Cleaner is used to prepare exercises' worksheet (code with missing parts that trainees must fill) and their solutions.

 The Exercise Cleaner mainly cleans code between tags which number is equal or greater than a desired exercise step.

 ### Tags

-Tags can be added as comments in exercises' files and the cleaner will treat what's inside.
+Tags can be added in exercises' files and the cleaner will treat what's inside.

 The tags include a step number as an integer or a float.